 Skip to main content

-ProwlQA for Agents
+Prowl for Agents

-Prowl QA is CLI-first and agent-native by design.
+Prowl is CLI-first and agent-native by design.
 A single CLI command can capture an entire hunt run.
 Structured JSON output, deterministic exit codes, and minimal context overhead give AI agents what they need to discover, run, and report on browser tests without wrangling automation APIs directly.

 Made for agents, controlled by humans.
 You write the hunts, review the results, and set the guardrails.
 Agents handle the execution loop — discovering what to test, running the hunts, and reporting structured results back to your workflow.